ernestpascual/IOTA-twitter-sentiment/README.md

 ## Requirements
 * Numpy
 * Tweepy
 * Textblob
+* nltk

 ## Sources
-Part of the code is from this tutorial by Siraj Parval [https://github.com/llSourcell/twitter_sentiment_challengey]
+Part of the code is from this tutorial by Siraj Parval. https://github.com/llSourcell/twitter_sentiment_challengey